This integrated unit combines measurement of area with multiplication, and algebraic thinking.

 - Give the students time to create their favourite run.
 Collect the diagrams at the end as work samples for assessment and display.
-You may like to go outside with some cones and a trundle wheel to mark out the favourite design in real size.
+You may like to go outside with some cones and a trundle wheel to mark out some designs in real size.
 Use the paper square metre as a benchmark and ask the students to calculate the area of parts of the run.

 Session Five: Farmer Joe’s Garden

 In this lesson students apply their understanding of area to a growing pattern.
 The task can be used to assess several aspects of mathematics, including multiplicative thinking, measurement, algebraic thinking and equations and expressions.

 Slide 2 presents the shape of the garden in Year Four.
 Ask the students what they notice.
 Look for them to identify properties of the shape and sections of the garden that will be useful structures for finding area.
 Ask the students to collaborate (mahi tahi) in pairs to decide on the area of the Year 4 garden.
 You may need to remind them that each small brown square represents one square metre (1m2).
 Ensure all students explain their thinking and experience both tuakana and teina roles in this task.

-- After a suitable time discuss the various ways they structured the year 4 garden to find its area.
+- After a suitable time, have a kōrero about the various ways they structured the Year 4 garden to find its area.
 Highlight the use of multiplication to find the area of arrays within the garden.
 Slides 3-6 show different ways to find the area of the garden.
 For each slide discuss how the structure could be recorded using an equation.

 - Slide 3: 5 x 4 + 2 x 5 + 2 x 4 = 38 m2.
 Note that brackets are not needed with the order of operations but you might like to record (5 x 4) + (2 x 5) + (2 x 4) = 38 m2.
 Ask students to identify the connection between each multiplication expression and the diagram on Slide 3.